csswizardry/csswizardry.github.com/testimonials.md

 ---

-I’ve done a lot of great work with a lot of great people, but don’t just take my word for it—here’s what they had to say about me:
+I’ve done a lot of great work with a lot of great people, but don’t just take my word for it—here’s what they had to say about me.

+Below are client and peer reviews of my **web performance audits, consultancy, and training**.
+Whether audits for large enterprises or one-day workshops for small independents, these testimonials show why top brands choose me.

+If you want to join them, [get in touch](/contact/).

 <style>
 {% include css/components.filter.css %}